 - Double up on rewards.
 Use credit cards that reward you for spending, but consider also using free apps like Fetch Rewards that allow you to rack up even more points.
 You can redeem them for free gift cards to stores like Walmart, Amazon or Target.

 - Be clothes conscious.
 If you have growing children, check out sites like Swoondle Society.
-You send kids’ outgrown clothes to the company, and you’ll get an account credit to trade up for larger sizes.
-“It’s a no-brainer way to save and be environmentally friendly, too,” says Woroch.
+You send kids’ outgrown clothes to the company and you get an account credit to trade up for larger sizes.
+“It’s a no-brainer way to save and be environmentally friendly, too,” Woroch said.

 - Make beautiful spending decisions.
 Always check a salon’s website (or sign up for its email newsletter) for specials.
 Sites such as Groupon also offer savings on neighborhood retailers, including daily deals for further discounted prices.

 - Dine on a dime.
 You can support your local restaurant and keep spending in check with careful ordering.
-“Split an appetizer and entree,” says Woroch.
+“Split an appetizer and entree,” Woroch said.
 “Oftentimes, restaurant meals are big portions so you can likely get away with sharing and still have room to add that glass of wine to really relax!”

 As the wide variety of retailers continue to open their doors to the public, consumers have an unprecedented opportunity: to make better spending and charging choices.

-“Unfortunately, it took something as drastic as a pandemic to give us a reality check,” says Routhier.
+“Unfortunately, it took something as drastic as a pandemic to give us a reality check,” Routhier said.
 In fact, more conscious financial decisions may be the silver lining to the most tragic and trying time in recent history.